-RESEARCH AND DEVELOPMENT RISKS

-Our vision is to be a leader in identifying, developing and commercializing novel drugs that address unmet needs of people with rare cancer conditions.
-With two products in clinical development, progressing R&D projects is critical for the value creation of Ascelia Pharma.
-Findings in clinical studies or regulatory processes can lead to both significant delays and to failed feasibility to progress product development

-- Substantial delay or cost increase of key development projects - Failure to reach clinical trial endpoints or regulatory approval

-- Product profiles are selected based on unique product profile and above industry likelihood of success - Clinical studies are designed and executed based on established methodologies as well as input from experts and regulatory authorities - Outsourcing is a key capability securing optimal vendor management, governance and skills for development projects and operations

-OPERATIONAL & COMPLIANCE RISKS

-The stability and success of operations is dependent on Ascelia Pharma and 3rd parties conducting services and business according to agreed terms as well current legal, regulatory, quality and data integrity standards.
-Financial instability, disruption or breaches in operations or IT security of 3rd parties or Ascelia Pharma can lead to significant costs, delays and impact our reputation.

-As a small team in a knowledge-based industry, our human resources are key to business results.
-A failure to attract and retain engaged and qualified personnel can lead to loss of knowledge, capabilities and performance, which would impact quality, progress and outcomes of deliverables.

-- Major disruption of operations - Inability to attract and retain engaged key personnel

-- A culture with focus on quality and complaice and procedures for handling critical events is established and maintained - Qualification, selection, management and oversight of and collaboration with critical vendors is continuously established and regularly evaluated - IT infrastructure, security and related processes are in place and continuously monitored and developed - Team engagement is fostered by strong culture and market based remuneration

-BUSINESS ENVIRONMENT & COMMERCIALIZATION RISKS

-Changes in the political, economic or healthcare environment can impact the commercial opportunities and value of the assets of Ascelia Pharma.
-These changes can include new recommendations from payers or medical bodies for management of a target patient population, or new competitor drugs addressing the same target population or unmet need.

-- Reduced payer willingness to support targeted price or access - Unfavorable significant changes in regulatory or medical guidelines - New competitor entry - Success of partnering limited by terms or outcomes

-- External insights (from experts, external research and market monitoring) are incorporated into clinical, regulatory and commercial strategy development and scenario planning - Portfolio strategy is established with focus on assets with the potential to address clear unmet needs for a well-defined patient population and monitor market developments - Partnering and out-licensing opportunities are continuously evaluated, and strategic options maintained

-FINANCE & MACRO ENVIRONMENT RISKS
+Risk management is an integrated part of management processes

+Risk category Description Key risks Management response Research & development Our vision is to be a leader in identifying, developing and commer- cializing novel drugs that address unmet needs of people with rare cancer conditions.
+With two products in product development, progressing R&D projects is critical for the value creation of Ascelia Pharma.
+Unexpected outcomes of major non-clinical, clinical and CMC studies or regulatory processes can lead to both significant delays and to failed feasibility to progress product development.
+Failure to reach clinical study endpoints or regulatory approval Substantial delay or cost increase of key development projects Portfolio of assets and target product profiles is selected and maintained based on above average industry likelihood of success Clinical studies are designed based on established method- ologies and input from experts and regulatory authorities Appropriate skills are secured internally or though optimal vendor selection and governance Operations & compliance The successful business operations is dependent on Ascelia Phar- ma and 3rd parties conducting business or delivering services ac- cording to agreed terms and current legal, regulatory, quality and IT security standards.
+Disriptions can lead to to significant costs, delays and impact our reputation.
+As a small team in a knowledge-based industry, our human resour- ces are key to business results.
+An inability to attract and retain engaged and qualified personnel can lead to loss of knowledge, capabilities and performance, which would impact quality and pro- gress of key deliverables.
+Major disruption of operations Inability to attract and retain engaged key personnel A culture of quality and compliance with procedures for handling critical events is established and maintained Appropriate selection and governance of critical vendors is established and regularly evaluated IT infrastructure security and related processes are in place and continuously monitored and developed Team engagement is fostered by strong culture and market based remuneration Business environ- ment & commercialization risks Changes in the political, economic or healthcare environment can impact commercial and partnering opportunities and the value of Ascelia Pharma assets.
+These changes can include new recommen- dations from payers or medical bodies for management of a target patient population, or new competitor drugs addressing the same target population or unmet need.
+The success and terms of a part- nering can also be impacted by market developments.
+Reduced payer willingness to support targeted price or access Unfavorable significant changes in regulatory or medical guidelines New competitor entry Success of partnering limited by terms or outcomes with the potential to address clear unmet needs for a well-defined patient population External insights (from experts, external research and market monitoring) regarding patents, R&D and market conditions, are incorporated into clinical, regulatory and

+Finance & macro environment

 Ascelia Pharma is a pre-revenue emerging pharma and therefore dependent on securing financing from external sources to fund development programs and operations.
 Financing options and cost of capital are impacted by dynamics in our macroeconomic environment.
-Other changes in our macro environment, including currency fluctuations, can impact our ability to execute business plans, our cost of operations or the value of our assets.
+Other changes in our macro environment, including currency fluctuations and geopolitical events, can impact our ability to execute business plans and secure financing, or the value of our assets.